 Most ACL injury prevention program sessions last approximately 20-30 minutes, making it very easy to incorporate into a practice setting.
 It is important that lacrosse athletes strongly consider participating in an ACL injury prevention program, due to the increasingly positive statistical evidence supporting their effectiveness.

 ACL prevention programs have been proven to work, helping hundreds of lacrosse players everywhere, not only while they are on the field, but also while they are training.
 Our practice is dedicated to helping athletes recover from ACL injuries, in addition to preventing further injury in the future.
-If you’re a youth athlete, parent or coach and are interested in our ACL injury prevention program, contact our Chicago, IL office today to find out how our services can benefit you.
+If you’re a youth athlete, parent or coach and are interested in our ACL injury prevention program, contact the best physical therapy in Chicago today and find out how our services can benefit you.
 We can help you reach your optimum physical function and keep you on the field playing the sport you love!